SavageGhost90/AmstaffSwap/CONTRIBUTING.md

-# Contributing to the SiaCashCoin ecosystem
+# Contributing to the AmstaffSwap ecosystem
 AMF project is an open source fork of PCS

 Thanks for taking the time to contribute the link also apply to this repository!